-Grant Black is an associate professor in the program for Modern Languages and Cultures, Faculty of Humanities and Social Sciences at the University of Tsukuba, an adjunct lecturer in the Faculty of Commerce at Chuo University, and a consultant for intercultural and business management.
-He has an MA in East Asian Languages and Cultures from the University of California, Los Angeles, USA, and is completing a doctoral research project with the Centre for Labour Market Studies, School of Management at the University of Leicester, UK.
+Grant Black is an associate professor in the programme for Modern Languages and Cultures, Faculty of Humanities and Social Sciences at the University of Tsukuba, an adjunct lecturer in the Faculties of Commerce at Chuo and Meiji Universities in Tokyo, and a consultant for intercultural and business management.
+He has an MA in East Asian Languages and Cultures from the University of California, Los Angeles, USA, and is completing a Doctorate in Social Science from the Department of Management in the School of Business at the University of Leicester, UK.
 Previously he worked in global management for SMEs (small and medium enterprises).
-His recent research interests are in youth-to-work transition, CQ (intercultural intelligence).
+His recent research interests are in global management skills, organisational management in education and CQ (intercultural intelligence).

 Professor Grant Black is a Vice-President (at large) of IAFOR and Auditor of the organisation.
 He is a member of the Business & Economics section of the International Academic Advisory Board.

 Dr Joseph Haldane